caryoscelus/heavy-bright-sun-wip/chapters/023-chapter-twenty-third.md

 deserves a separate chapter (if not book) about him, but unfortunately my famous "omnipotence" is limited by time.

-And finally, of all those people there was one who i found the most interesting (and also attractive) and who is going to become an important character in my story.
+And finally, of all those people there was one whom i found the most interesting (and also attractive) and who is going to become an important character in my story.
 Her name is Isabella, or Bella for short.